Poliziano: Legacy

 Poliziano was well known as a scholar, a professor, a critic, and a Latin poet in an age when the classics were still studied with assimilative curiosity, and not with the scientific industry of a later period.
 He was the representative of that age of scholarship in which students drew their ideal of life from antiquity.
 He was also known as an Italian poet, a contemporary of Ariosto.

-At the same time he was busy as a translator from the Greek.
+At the same time, he was busy as a translator from the Greek.
 His versions of Epictetus, Hippocrates, Galen, Plutarch's Eroticus and Plato's Charmides distinguished him as a writer.
-Of these learned labors, the most universally acceptable to the public of that time were a series of discursive essays on philology and criticism, first published in 1489 under the title of Miscellanea.
+Of these learned labours, the most universally acceptable to the public of that time were a series of discursive essays on philology and criticism, first published in 1489 under the title of Miscellanea.
 They had an immediate and lasting effect, influencing the scholars of the next century.

 Anthony Grafton writes that Poliziano's "conscious adoption of a new standard of accuracy and precision" enabled him "to prove that his scholarship was something new, something distinctly better than that of the previous generation":By treating the study of antiquity as completely irrelevant to civic life and by suggesting that in any case only a tiny elite could study the ancient world with adequate rigor, Poliziano departed from the tradition of classical studies in Florence.
 Earlier Florentine humanists had studied the ancient world in order to become better men and citizens.
 Poliziano by contrast insisted above all on the need to understand the past in the light of every possibly relevant bit of evidence — and to scrap any belief about the past that did not rest on firm documentary foundations ...
 [But] when he set ancient works back into their historical context Poliziano eliminated whatever contemporary relevance they might have had.